 Industry standard mining, process design, construction methods, and economic evaluation practices were used to assess the Springpole Gold Project.
-Based on current knowledge and assumptions, the results of this study demonstrate the project has positive economics within the very preliminary parameters of a PEA. and should be advanced to the next level of study-either preliminary feasibility or feasibility.
+Based on current knowledge and assumptions, the results of this study indicate that the project may have positive economics within the very preliminary parameters of a PEA. and should be advanced to the next level of study - either preliminary feasibility or feasibility.